julie-scherer/kafka-flink-postgres-pipeline/README.md

     #// if you dont have make, you can run:
     # docker compose --env-file flink-env.env up --build --remove-orphans  -d
     ```

+    **:star: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.** It's also recommended you check the container logs in Docker desktop.
+When you see `Successful registration at resource manager akka.tcp://flink@jobmanager:6123/user/rpc/resourcemanager_* under registration id <id_number>`, you know you're good to go.

-    &rarr; **The first time you run this command it will take about 30 minutes to build the Docker image.** Future builds should only take a few second, assuming you haven't deleted the image since.
+    &rarr; **The first time you run this command it might take anywhere from 5 to 30 minutes to build the Docker image.** Future builds should only take a few second, assuming you haven't deleted the image since.

     &rarr; After the Docker image finishes building, it will automatically start up the job manager and task manager services.
 This will take a minute or so.

-    **:hourglass: Wait until the Flink UI is running at [http://localhost:8081/](http://localhost:8081/) before proceeding to the next step.** It's also recommended you check the container logs in Docker desktop.
-When you see `Successful registration at resource manager akka.tcp://flink@jobmanager:6123/user/rpc/resourcemanager_* under registration id <id_number>`, you know you're good to go.

 2. Check the `processed_events` table was created by using the `psql` CLI to query the database.